 Was Shapiro’s success a sign of broader support for Democrats?
 Definitely not.
 In fact, Shapiro was the sole Democrat to win statewide office in 2020, as Republicans are projected to win races for Auditor and Treasurer.
 If his opposition to fracking hurt Shapiro with voters, it’s awfully hard to see it in the tallies.
 More likely, his antagonism toward the industry helped him.

-It is conventional wisdom that opposing fracking in Pennsylvania is politically astute, but this view is contradicted by nearly every piece of recent public opinion polling.
+It is conventional wisdom that supporting fracking in Pennsylvania is politically astute, but this view is contradicted by nearly every piece of recent public opinion polling.
 It’s true, of course, that the 2020 election gave us ample reason to be skeptical of polls, but even if they are off by a few percentage points they are unlikely to be wildly wrong and, at least in this case, they help explain actual voter behavior.

 Our review of the research starts with the Franklin & Marshall College Poll, a long-running opinion research project that in January 2020 surveyed registered voters in Pennsylvania finding that they favored an outright ban on fracking by 48% to 39%.
 Even 1 in 3 Republicans supported a ban on fracking, while Independents were evenly split.
 These results largely held up as the Presidential campaign heated up.